AuteurAudio/electronics-measuring-extremely-low-noise-sources/README.md

 This information relates to tools and techniques related to measuring low noise sources.
 Of course this is useful in most any discipline where low noise needs to be quantified, but the origin of the study in my case is low noise audio amplifiers.
-Case in point is [Lilienfeld's Choir](http://auteuraudio.com/lilienfelds-choir) that I market under the [Auteur Audio](http://auteuraudio.com/) brand, which exhibits a full wideband unweighted noise level of about 1.7uV RMS into 33 ohms inclusive of spurious 60 Hertz measurement pickup not related to the noise of the amplifier (lead pickup).
+Case in point is [Lilienfeld's Choir](http://auteuraudio.com/lilienfelds-choir) that I market under the [Auteur Audio](http://auteuraudio.com/) brand, which exhibits a reported full audio spectrum (unweighted) noise level of about 1.7uV RMS into 33 ohms inclusive of spurious 60 Hertz measurement pickup not related to the noise of the amplifier (lead pickup).
+If you discount the lead pickup, the noise is under 1uV RMS.

 ![Lilienfeld's Choir Spectral Density](images/LilienfeldsChoirSpectralDensity.png)

 If you look at the spectral graph, particularly in the lower frequency range, say from 100 to 500 Hertz (discounting the 180 Hertz power line harmonic), you will note that the actual noise density is quite low, nearly -150dBV.
-This equates to a slightly better than -120dBV wideband audio performance, which is pretty good.
-Pretty good in part because this figure equates to >120dB SNR for typical listening levels (rather than maximum output, which is often the improbable output level typically reported).
+This equates to a slightly better than -120dBV wideband audio performance.
 If you have ever paid attention to the specifications on [Audio Precision's high end gear](https://www.ap.com/analyzers-accessories/apx555/), you may note that this is getting pretty close to the limits of resolution.
 It might be a little tricky